2019 Reflections and Welcoming 2020

 What’s Working Well?

 All too often, we dwell on our problems and remember the daily defeats more clearly than life’s little victories.
 So try and explore the good you’ve experienced.
-If you’re honest with yourself, you’ll realise that there are far more positive influences in your life, than you might generally recognise.
+If you’re honest with yourself, you’ll realize that there are far more positive influences in your life, than you might generally recognize.